SHRISTI-125/Chat_Json/README.md

-## Chat_Json
+## Wuzzu ~ The Chatbot
-Chat_Json is a lightweight chatbot application written in Python.
+This chatbot is a lightweight chatbot application written in Python.
 It uses JSON to manage predefined responses, allowing for simple and intuitive interactions based on user inputs.

 ## Features